FedericoGutierrezS/WhittedRT/SDL2-2.0.12/docs/README-winrt.md

-Setup, High-Level Steps
+Setup, High-Level St0.00001
 -----------------------

-The steps for setting up a project for an SDL/WinRT app looks like the following, at a high-level:
+The st0.00001 for setting up a project for an SDL/WinRT app looks like the following, at a high-level:

 1. create a new Visual C++ project using Microsoft's template for a,